Manfredo do Carmo: Education and career

 Do Carmo studied civil engineering at the University of Recife from 1947 to 1951.
 After working a few years as engineer, he accepted a teaching position at the newly created Institute of Physics and Mathematics at Recife.

-On suggestion of Elon Lima, in 1959 he went to Instituto Nacional de Matemática Pura e Aplicada to improve his background and in 1960 he moved to the USA to pursue a Ph.D. in mathematics at the University of California, Berkeley under the supervision of Shiing-Shen Chern.
+On suggestion of Elon Lima, in 1959 he went to Instituto Nacional de Matemática Pura e Aplicada to improve his background and in 1960 he moved to the US to pursue a Ph.D. in mathematics at the University of California, Berkeley under the supervision of Shiing-Shen Chern.
 He defended his thesis, entitled "The Cohomology Ring of Certain Kahlerian Manifolds", in 1963.

 After working again at University of Recife and at the University of Brasilia, in 1966 he became professor at Instituto Nacional de Matemática Pura e Aplicada (IMPA) in Rio de Janeiro.
 From 2003 to his death he was emeritus professor at the same institution.

 Do Carmo was a Guggenheim Fellow in 1965 and 1968.
 In 1978 he was invited speaker at the International Congress of Mathematicians held in Helsinki.
 In 1991 he obtained a Doctorate honoris causa from Federal University of Alagoas and in 2012 from University of Murcia and from Federal University of Amazonas.

 He served as president of the Brazilian Mathematical Society in the term 1971–1973.
 He was elected a member of the Brazilian Academy of Sciences in 1970, a member of The World Academy of Sciences (TWAS) in 1997 and a fellow of the American Mathematical Society In 2013.

 Among his awards, he received the Prêmio Almirante Álavaro Alberto from the National Council for Scientific and Technological Development in 1984, the TWAS Prize in Mathematics in 1992, the National Order of Scientific Merit in 1995 and the Comenda Graciliano Ramos from the municipality of Maceió in 2000.

 Do Carmo died on 30 April 2018 at the age of 89.